 Self help, legal research, general information

-View answers to frequently asked questions about North Carolina Business Court procedures, including complex case designation, assignment and removal from Business Court, and a link to Business Court rules.
+View answers to frequently asked questions about North Carolina Business Court procedures, including complex case designation, assignment, and removal from Business Court.

 View General Rules of Practice for Superior and District Courts, Local Rules for Superior and District Courts by county, and the Judicial Code of Conduct.